gnosis/dex-services/README.md

 ### Running BatchExchange

 You can run the rust binary locally (without docker).
 For that you will have to export the following environment variables:
-- ETHEREUM_NODE_URL (for test environments this is usually http://localhost:8545.
+- NODE_URL (for test environments this is usually http://localhost:8545.
 You can use an [Infura](https://infura.io/) node for rinkeby/mainnet)
 - NETWORK_ID (chainId, e.g. 5777 for ganache, 4 for rinkeby, 1 for mainnet)
 - PRIVATE_KEY (the hex key without leading 0x that should be used to sign transactions.
 Needs to be funded with eth for gas)